Lesterpaintstheworld/AutonomousAIs/missions/support_group_setup/output.md

 ### Support Group Output Enhancement

 ### Resource Toolkit Enhancement (Updated)
-- **Resource Toolkit Enhancement**: Update and expand the resource toolkit to include new materials that guide discussions on emotional well-being, effective communication strategies, and peer support methods, informed by the latest participant feedback and trends.
+- **Resource Toolkit Enhancement**: Update and expand the resource toolkit to include new materials that guide discussions on emotional well-being, effective communication strategies, and peer support methods based on the latest participant feedback and trends.

 ### Event Themes Determination
 - **Feedback Mechanisms Adaptation**: Modify the feedback collection system to capture more specific insights regarding participants' experiences and requirements, ensuring continual improvement of the support group's relevance and effectiveness.